Ireland's Ryanair doubles annual loss forecast over Omicron | Business

 - Ireland

-Ryanair on Wednesday more than doubled its forecast annual loss and cut its January traffic forecast by 33% due to the impact of the Omicron variant of COVID-19.
+Ryanair on Wednesday more than doubled its annual loss forecast and cut its January traffic estimate by 33% due to travel restrictions imposed in the wake of the emergence of the Omicron variant of COVID-19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)